Renovamen/StockBot/README.md

-This API need you to post a request with the code of city or province which you want to query about.
-In order to try some database operations, this project establish a database consist of all provinces with their codes in China (`city_code.db`).
+This API needs you to post a request with the code of the city or province which you want to query about.
+In order to try some database operations, this project establish a database consisting of all provinces in China with their codes  (`city_code.db`).

 ```python
 def get_citycode(city):